 The European market potential for candles

-Europe accounts for about two-thirds of the total worldwide candle imports.
-This makes it a particularly interesting market for you.
+Europe accounts for about 60% of the worldwide candle import market.
+This makes it an interesting market for you.
 As European trade hubs are major players in this market, these could be your easiest way to enter the European candle market.
-Providing ambience, candles play a key role in the important sector trends of wellness and cocooning at home.
-You can further add value to your candles with sustainable elements, gift packaging and fun designs.
+By providing ambience, candles play a key role in the important sector trends of wellness and cocooning at home.
+You can further add value to your candles with sustainable elements, ingredients, craftsmanship, gift packaging and fun designs.

 1. Product description